Testing strong-field QED with the avalanche precursor: Parametric study

 \subsection{Idealized seed electron target}

 For this study, we use an idealized target for injection of electrons in the focus.
 We assume that it consists only of electrons homogeneously distributed in a ball of radius $1.34$ $\mu$m.
 In our simulations, we build on the setup from Sec.~\ref{sec:iiib} and vary its parameters.
 To speed up the numerical computation, we start from the time $t=-0.5T$, assuming that the laser fields have already arrived at the interaction point (recall that the maximum electric field reaches the origin $\vec{r}=\vec{0}$ at $t=0$).
 The electrons are injected in the field at the start of the simulation.
 Finally, we set the particle density to $n=3.97\times10^{18}$ cm$^{-3}$.
-With this density, the number of seed electrons in the small focal volume $\lambda^3$ matches $\Nsf$ for the krypton target.
+With this density, the number of seed electrons in the small focal volume $\lambda^3$ matches $\Nsf$ for the krypton target. \CORR{The total number of seed electrons contained in the idealized target is $\Ns\approx 4\times10^7$.}

 We performed a test simulation at the field parameters that we used to obtain the results for krypton shown as black solid curves in Fig.~\ref{fig:seeding}(a).
 We plot the evolution of the seed electron number in the focus for the idealized electron target in Fig.~\ref{fig:seeding}(a-2) with the black solid curve.
 As seen from the figure, the curve follows the results for krypton.
 Also, we plot the total number of positrons produced in the cascade per seed electron in the focus in Fig.~\ref{fig:seeding}(a-3).
 The resulting pair yield for the realistic and idealized targets match, as well as the maximum values of $\chi_e$, shown in Fig.~\ref{fig:seeding}(a-4).
 Therefore, we conclude that the idealized target can be used for the parametric studies.